Background pattern

 • increased sensitivity to sunlight

-• increased size of the breasts in men
+• increased breast size in men

 • fever